 Building a movement of solidarity

-The lives of Disabled people and people without migration status are impoverished and restricted by deliberate policies, routine practices and the ways that society is organised.
+The lives of Disabled people, refugees and migrants of all status are impoverished and restricted to varying degrees by deliberate policies, routine practices and the ways that society is organised.

 This is not inevitable.